symbol/symbol-docs/source/guides/account/preventing-spam-attacks-with-account-filters.rst

         :start-after:  /* start block 03 */
         :end-before: /* end block 03 */

-Now, you can test sending a :doc:`transfer transaction <../transaction/sending-a-transfer-transaction>` from another account: you will get an error as only "SBI774-YMFDZI-FPEPC5-4EKRC2-5DKDZJ-H2QVRW-4HBP" is allowed to send the transactions to the product.
+Now, if you send a :doc:`transfer transaction <../transaction/sending-a-transfer-transaction>` from another account, you will get an error as only "SBI774-YMFDZI-FPEPC5-4EKRC2-5DKDZJ-H2QVRW-4HBP" is allowed to send the transactions to the product.

-On the other hand, if you try to send it from your company account and everything goes well, you will receive a confirmation message.
+On the other hand, if you send a transaction from your company account, you will receive a confirmation message as you would normally.

 Blocking transactions by mosaic id
 ==================================

-The account that represents the company owns the following mosaics:
+Imagine that the account that represents the company owns the following mosaics:

-- ``company.share``: represents a share of the company.
+- ``company.share``: represents shares of the company.
 - ``company.quality.seal``: represents that the product has passed a quality test.
 - ``company.safety.seal``: represents that the product has passed a safety test.

-As you might notice, the product only should be able to receive seals and not company shares.
+In this case, it might be useful if the product could only receive seals and not company shares.

-We are going to narrow the type of transactions that the product can receive from the company's account.
-To solve this example, we are going to use negation.
-Instead of allowing specifically the seals, the product will block receiving transactions containing "company.share".
+Thus, you could  narrow the type of transactions that the product can receive from the company's account through the use of negation.
+Instead of specifically allowing the seals, the product can be set up to block receiving transactions that contain "company.share".
+This is how it can be done:

 1. Define the account filter modification.
 Add the mosaic id you want to block to the "blocked list".